nf-core/website/markdown/resources/genome_after_party.md

 - Calculate coverage in 1kb windows using `blobtk depth`.
 - Aggregate 1kb values into windows of fixed proportion (10%, 1% of contig length) and fixed length (100kb, 1Mb).
 - `Diamond blastp` search of BUSCO gene models for basal lineages (archaea_odb10, bacteria_odb10 and eukaryota_odb10) against the UniProt reference proteomes.
+- `Diamond blastx` search of assembly contigs against the UniProt reference proteomes
+- NCBI `blastn` search of assembly contigs with no `Diamond blastx` match against the NCBI nt database
+- Optional read mapping subworkflow
 - Import analysis results into a BlobDir dataset.
 - BlobDir validation and static image generation.

 ### Planned features:

 - Update pipeline template
-- Update samplesheet validation steps
-- Improved BlobDir validation
-- Improved generation of the summary Yaml file
-- `Diamond blastx` search of assembly contigs against the UniProt reference proteomes
-- NCBI `blastn` search of assembly contigs with no `Diamond blastx` match against the NCBI nt database
-- Add optional read mapping subworkflow

 If you have an idea for a new feature or would like this pipeline to run on other assemblies – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=muffato&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).
 You can see all planned features and requests on the [project board](https://github.com/orgs/sanger-tol/projects/3).